TrueHeresy/declan-kehoe-portfolio/content/articles/generative-music-project/writeup.md

 After the interview process, themes were identified and quotes were pulled in order to explain the strengths and weaknesses that user's had identified.

 ### Improvements
 In the future I would like to do a few more things with this project.
 Namely to vastly improve the **accessibility** of the application by implementing better options for contrasting colours, as well as user selectable colour schemes for colour blindness.
-I would also make it possible for the user to resize the elemnts of the application, as well as the app window itself - although this would require a more thorough understanding of Processing's draw() loop.
+I would also make it possible for the user to resize the elements of the application, as well as the app window itself - although this would require a more thorough understanding of Processing's draw() loop.

 Another larger scale change would be to port the project to use Processing's JavaScript language.
 In doing so it would help to both solidfy my JS skills, and also make the application itself easier to access; as it would no longer require a user to download it & ensure they have the correct version of Java.
 ### Conclusion